 Be sure to be there on time as well, as after about 45 minutes, they clear out as quickly as they arrive.
 If you get there early and are willing to pay a few pesos, you may even be able to get a birds eye view (see what I did there) from the church steeple.
 After you've watched the birds, you can explore the main plaza and the monuments there, then grab some dinner.

 After the tough rope climb up, you get to walk across a few swinging bridges and take a few zip lines through the tree tops before finally repelling back down to the ground.
 It was a fun way to spend a couple hours, and one of the unique things to do in Leticia.

 If you head a few blocks from the main plaza in Leticia, you will find the border with Brazil.
 Just keep walking a bit further and pass the marker and you will be in Tabatinga, Brazil.

 There's no checkpoint and it is not necessary to have your passport.

 Tabatinga, well at least the part along the road just across the border, honestly wasn't nearly as pretty as Leticia.
 However, we stopped at the Casa do Chocolate and a little tourist shop and got some chocolate, a bottle of Brazilian cachaça cane liquor and some other trinkets to take home.
-And although we didn’t get the passport stamp, we can say we’ve been to Brazil!
+On our most recent trip, there is another similar tourist and chocolate shop a bit closer to the border.

 We took the boat across and had lunch there one day.
+The restaurant Brisas de Amazonas is really good.
 Susana had a great chaufa, Peruvian fried rice, and I had some tasty fish.
 Plus, we got to sample some Peruvian beer, and again although no passport stamps, we can say we've been to Peru.